cncf/wg-serverless/workflow/spec/spec.md

     "end": {
         "type": "boolean",
         "default": false,
-        "description": "Instead of transitioning to nextState, end workflow execution instead" }
+        "description": "Instead of transitioning to nextState, end workflow execution" }
   },
   "if": {